jangko/msgpack4nim/readme.md

 since version 0.2.1, toAny was put into separate module `msgpack2any`, it has functionality similar with json, with support of msgpack bin and ext natively

+msgpack2any also support pretty printing similar with json pretty printing.

+Primary usage for msgpack2any is to provide higher level API while dynamically querying underlying msgpack data at runtime.
+Currently, msgpack2any decode all msgpack stream at once.
+There are room for improvements such as progressive decoding at runtime, or selective decoding at runtime.
+Both of this improvements are not implemented, yet they are important for applications that need for finer control over decoding step.

 ## JSON